Code-Institute-Submissions/overlay-test/README.md

 * To give users useful information about visual stress
 * To provide a way for users to test to see if they could benefit from an overlay
 * To provide the results and be able to send them to the user
-* To signpost users to other resources that may be benefical for them
+* To signpost users to other resources that may be beneficial for them

 ## Structure